verhulstm/flask-file-uploader/README.md

 ## Setup
+- Use ubuntu 18.04 (this is what the included Vagrantfile wil setup for you)

 - Install system package.
 See the `system_package.txt` file. (*Unix)

 - Create virtual enviroment (use `virtualenv`) and activate it.